niplav/site/short_and_mid_range_forcasting_accuracy.md

 years/months with a high range, as not enough questions with this range have resolved yet).

+### Why Assume Accuracy will Increase?

+### Simpson's Paradox

 Accuracy Between Questions
 --------------------------

+Another way to determine at the relation between forecasting accuracy and range is to look at the range of questions and not of individual forecasts.

 Accuracy Within Questions
 -------------------------